 To celebrate seeing Mt.
 Everest, the flight attendants came around with glasses of champagne – a lovely touch!

 We landed at Kathmandu Airport exactly an hour after we took off.
 Everyone was handed a certificate of the flight as a memento – another lovely touch.
 This flight was such a treat and a dream come true for me!
 If you’re visiting Nepal, I can definitely recommend this scenic flight tour to Mount Everest!
-Check out my short video below of the entire experience:

 A few notes